• 289-GET-ZOLD (289-438-9653)

 Best For High-end buyers at the top of the Aurora market

-What to consider: With six sales in a quarter, you can't draw broad conclusions from the data.
+What to consider: With three sales in a quarter, you can't draw broad conclusions from the data.
 The right comparable for any Bayview Southeast purchase is a specific recent transaction, not the neighbourhood average.
 There's also no path to enter this market via a townhouse or condo, so if you're moving up from a smaller home elsewhere in Aurora, the jump is significant.
 Plan the financing and the timing carefully, especially in the current rate environment.

 Hills of St Andrews